 3. The Tom Collins

 The Tom Collins is a classic long drink.
-It’s a cool, summer drink, built over ice and served in a tall, slender glass, often called a Collins glass.
-It’s gin-based, sweet and bubbly.
+It’s a cool, summer beverage, built over ice and served in a tall, slender glass, often called a Collins glass.
+It’s gin-based, sweet, and bubbly.

 Trade vodka for gin to make a Vodka Collins, tequila for a Juan Collins, or rum for a Rum Collins.
 If you choose to use whiskey and take out the soda water, you’ve essentially made a whiskey sour.